google/rust-design-faq/src/apis.md

 use std::sync::Mutex;
 use std::thread;

-// Absolutely no effort required to pizza, cooking or eating procedures
+// Imagine this is your library, exposing this interface to library
+// consumers...
-// to be usable in a threaded context mod pizza_api {
+mod pizza_api {

     use std::thread;